-PA6 and PA66 are two major polyamides with the production volume of 2500 KT reported in 2012 [58].
-Both are used on a very large scale for a variety of applications.
-PA6 is tough with high tensile strength and also inhibit good elasticity.
-These type of polymer grades are wrinkleproof and resistant towards abrasion and chemicals.
-This makes PA6 suitable to being highly used in automotive, electrical and textile segment to produce a variety of daily use goods.
-Due to these suiting properties, they are highly used in spots segment (clothes, equipment, mats etc) [59].
+These types of polymer grades are wrinkleproof and resistant to abrasion and chemicals.
+This makes PA6 suitable to be highly used in automotive, electrical, and textile segment to produce a variety of daily use goods.
+Due to these suiting properties, they are highly used in spots segment (clothes, equipment, mats, etc) [63].

-In addition, PA66 a good surface appearance along with excellent water absorption quality.
+In addition, PA66 has a good surface appearance along with excellent water absorption quality.
 It has a high amount of modulus with better wear resistance and rigidity.
-They have their usage in a variety of segments to produce goods such as pipes, machine parts, zip ties, conveyor belts, hoses, 3D structural objects, apparels, airbags, carpet fibers and many others [60].
+They have their usage in a variety of segments to produce goods such as pipes, machine parts, zip ties, conveyor belts, hoses, 3D structural objects, apparel, airbags, carpet fibers, and many others [64].

-The market has witnessed tremendous amount of increase in production of these polymers in recent years.
+The market has witnessed a tremendous amount of increase in the production of these polymers in recent years.
 This increase in production is due to increased demand for these resins in a number of end segment markets.

-Primarily the production market is driven by the excessive demand of PA6 and PA66 in the automotive and electronics sector.
+Primarily the production market is driven by the excessive demand for PA6 and PA66 in the automotive and electronics sector.
 Increased demand for lightweight vehicles is boosting the global PA production market at a very high rate.
-In 2016 the global PA polymer production amounted to 7.8 MTs which can be further segmented into two prominent polymers used PA6 & PA66.